Danielhr19/testlab/README.md

 # testlab
 IT 101 Lab on GitHub
+Daniel Huaman - Information Technology - added by owner.
-Jake Jarecki - Computer Science
+Jake Jarecki - Computer Science - added by user1.